Skardyy/makurai-nvim/README.md

 </details>

 ## 🤔 Theme Philosophy
 The core philosophy behind this theme is minimal highlighting with maximum clarity.
-Instead of overwhelming the code with color, it uses **five distinct colors** to emphasize the most critical syntax elements, grouped by role:
+Instead of overwhelming the code with color, it uses **up to five distinct colors** to emphasize the most critical syntax elements, grouped by role:

 1. Orange – Keywords
 2. Yellow – Functions, methods, functions constructors..